Estate Planning for Your Younger Family: 5 Important Documents To Have In Place

 2. Consider Establishing a Trust

 In addition to a will, young families may benefit from establishing a revocable living trust.
-A trust allows you to set aside assets for your children's benefit to be managed by a trustee until they reach a certain age or milestone of your choosing.
+A trust allows you to set aside assets for your children's benefit to be managed by a trustee until they reach a certain age or milestone.
 You can dictate the terms of when your child or children are to get distributions from the trust.

 The trust can provide that funds may be used to: